couchbaselabs/try-cb-dotnet/try-cb-dotnet-tutorial.md

 **Task:**
+This task is essential the same as `1.1`.

-This is a Web API call, a method that is called from the static html (index.html).
+`Login(string password, string user)` is a Web API method called using JavaScript from the static HTML page `index.html`.

-The JS in the static html expectes this "Login" web api call to return a "success" status code containing a JWT token.
+The JavaScript used in the static html page expects this "Login" web api call to return a JavaScript Web Token (JWT) "success" status code token.
+Returning the "success" token will login the user and redirect the user to the flight booking page.

-The JWT token is used to reference and store data about the user's trips/booking and login credentials.
+The JWT token is used to reference and store data about the user's trips/bookings and login credentials.

-Response should be in a json format like this:
+The JWT response should be in a JSON format like this:
-Round trip:

-`[{"success":"eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ1c2VyIjoiZ3Vlc3QiLCJpYXQiOjE0NDE4Njk5NTR9.5jPBtqralE3W3LPtS - j3MClTjwP9ggXSCDt3 - zZOoKU"}]`

-Implement the method to return a "success" faking the creation of a new user and allowing the user to login.
+   `[{"success":"eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ1c2VyIjoiZ3Vlc3QiLCJpYXQiOjE0NDE4Njk5NTR9.5jPBtqralE3W3LPtS - j3MClTjwP9ggXSCDt3 - zZOoKU"}]`Implement the method to return a "success" JWT token allowing the user to login.

->Later we will implement a JWT token issuer and store user data in Couchbase for later look-up.

->The token is created for the user:
+Later we will implement a JWT token issuer and store user data in Couchbase for later look-up.
+The token is created for the user:>Note: The login credentials for this JWT token is:
 >
 >username: guest
 >
->passowrd: guest
+>password: guest

 **Solution:**